davidcarboni/restolino/README.md

 ### Opinions

-Restolino has unreasonable opinions, but if you want to do simple stuff fast you'll find them useful:
+Restolino has unreasonable opinions, but if you want to do simple stuff fast you'll find them useful.

+#### Getting started

  * You can only GET /.
 Why would you PUT, POST or DELETE the root?
 You wouldn't.
 If you think you would, your design sucks.
 Implement the `Home` interface, which provides a single method: `get(req, res)`.
  * Annotate your endpoint classes as `@Endpoint`.